thomasabraham/notes/about.markdown

 permalink: /about/
 ---

-It all started when I discovered [org-mode](https://orgmode.org/) a few years back.
+It all started when I discovered [org-mode][org-mode] a few years back.
 Before that I was a happy vim user, using vim form all sort of complex text processing.
 I even used a vim plugin in my Java IDE.
 But I never used vim, or text files for that matter, to take notes or manage my to-do list.

 Then one fine day, I watched with awe as one of my friends used org-mode to manage pretty much every aspect about his life, from accounting to grocery shopping.
 And I decided that I want to do the same.
-Today, I might have gone for an org-mode alternative in [neovim](https://neovim.io/); but this was not an option back then.
+Today, I might have gone for an org-mode alternative in [neovim][neovim]; but this was not an option back then.
 So I decided to give a second chance to my old friend from the university days called Emacs.

 While trying to switch to Emacs, I realized that it takes a lot of effort to unlearn the VI key bindings.
-So, after trying out the default Emacs as well as several flavours, I settled on the [Doom Emacs](https://github.com/doomemacs/doomemacs), which is optimised for vim users.
+So, after trying out the default Emacs as well as several flavours, I settled on the [Doom Emacs][doom-emacs], which is optimised for vim users.

 Fast forward a few years, and I'm using org-mode for managing all sort of things; I can say that my life depends on it.
 But unlike the vim days, now there